Generic filters

 • Scenic magic

 Mangapohue Natural Bridge is one of the most spectacular sights in the Reserve.
-The 17 metre-high limestone arch which spans Mangapohue Stream is the remnants of an ancient cave system.
+The 17 metre-high limestone arch which spans Mangapohue Stream is the remennats of an ancient cave system.
 The short walk is reminiscent of where goblins and fairies might live.
 It is a great walk for kids.

 Marokopa Falls on North Island New Zealand

-Marokopa Falls
+Marokopa falls

 The caves are open to the public with free access.
 There are layers of enormous oyster fossils with a plaque helpfully describing where to look at the back of the cave.
 The cave is a self-guided walk.
 It is a relatively small cave and definitely does not have the glamour of the Waitomo Cave system.